 By Joy Persaud

-The pressures of living in lockdown pose a challenge for many relationships, with the number of splits expected to soar.
+The health and financial stresses of 2020 have posed a huge challenge for many relationships, with the number of splits expected to soar.

-Bearing this in mind, we asked people about living in lockdown and found that that the number of people aged 25-35 wanting to end their relationship has risen from 1.9% to 7.1%.
+When we asked people about living in lockdown the number of people aged 25-35 wanting to end their relationship had risen from 1.9% to 7.1%.

 And, echoing this, James Maguire, managing partner, Maguire Family Law, says there is a sense among family lawyers that divorce rates – and birth rates – may rise following lockdown.